 At that date, you might need to get a new your unit anyway, because the average life cycle for a cooling system is typically 15 years.

 Installed Before 2010

-How Do I Determine What Type Refrigerant My AC Uses?
+How Do I Determine What Refrigerant My AC Uses?

-Why are Refrigerants Hurtful to the Environment?
+Why are Refrigerants Damaging to the Environment?

-- R410a is the substitute for R22.
-It’s what you’ll find in all new air conditioning systems now.
+- R410a is the replacement for R22.
+It’s what you’ll find in all new air conditioners today.

-What Should I Do in the Meantime?
+What Should I Do in the Interim?

 If your air conditioning is close to (or older than) 15 years, now’s a good time to start prepping for installation.

 We know that replacing your system can be a big expense.
 That’s why we offer our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get a new, high-efficiency system for only one low monthly payment.
 And enjoy maintenance, repairs and parts at no extra price.*